Welcome to today's edition of the Rush 24-7 podcast.

 I'm not sure if all of you are familiar with this.

-This is from the supreme leader of Iran, the country that we're supposed to re-establish relations with.
+This is from the supreme leader of Iran, the country that we're supposed to reestablish relations with.

-He tweets out stuff like, look at the arrogant crimes against Native Americans.
+He's a part of it, but, you know, nonetheless, he tweets out stuff like, look at the arrogant crimes against Native Americans.

 It is one of the dark points in the history of modern America.

-Um really, he's probably not Taylor Swift, he's probably more of an Ariana Grande fan.
+He's probably more of an Ariana Grande fan.

 Oh, yes.

-Uh he says the Almighty God ordered the human beings to struggle against tyranny, corruption, backwardness, and poverty.
+He says, the Almighty God ordered the human beings to struggle against tyranny, corruption, backwardness, and poverty.

-Hashtag Solidarity Day, hashtag Ferguson.
+Hashtag Ferguson.

-So the Ayatollah is uh Ferguson tweeting.
+So the Ayatollah is Ferguson tweeting.

 But yeah, that's the plan.

-Remember there was an NPR interview.
+Remember, there was an NPR interview.

-They held it for ten days.
+They held it for 10 days.

 Like I said, this is sort of just slipping in stuff at the end of the year.